alantgeo/vicmap2osm/README.md

 The schema mapping mostly happens in `lib/toOSM.js`.

+### addr:suburb

+Vicmap locality data sometimes includes a suffix placename to a locality for example:

+ - Hillside Greater Melbourne
+ - Hillside Bairnsdale

+These are converted into simply "Hillside", the full list of special cases is in `lib/toOSM.js`.

 ### Removing duplicates

 Source address data contains many address points overlapping or within a close proximity.